Red Deer RCMP investigate armed convenience store robbery - Red Deer Express

-Red Deer RCMP are investigating an armed robbery this afternoon at the convenience store in Sorensen Station after a man pointed a handgun at a staff member in the store and demanded the cash from the till.
+Red Deer RCMP are investigating an armed robbery early Monday morning at the 7-Eleven store on 40 Avenue after a man pointed a handgun at a staff member in the store and demanded cigarettes and cash.

-Red Deer RCMP responded to the report of the armed robbery at 12:20 p.m.
-Sept.
-12th and searched the downtown area with assistance from Police Dog Services.
-The suspect has not been located.
-RCMP have collected surveillance footage from locations near the store and continue to investigate.
+Red Deer RCMP responded to the report of the armed robbery at 3:21 a.m. on Sept.
+17th and searched the area with assistance from Police Dog Services.

-RCMP are asking for public assistance to locate the suspect.
-He is described as a Caucasian man, between 20 and 30 years old, approximately 6’ tall with a skinny build, wearing an orange-brown hoodie that was drawn tight around his face.
-He fled on foot; his direction of travel is not known.
+RCMP continue to investigate and are asking for public assistance to identify the suspect.
+He is described as a Caucasian man between 5’5” and 5’10” tall with curly hair and a short, scruffy beard, wearing a blue touque, a dark grey hoodie with a blue shirt underneath, dark pants and carrying a large duffel bag.
+He fled on foot with an undisclosed amount of cash, a carton of blue NEXT cigarettes and a carton of gold NEXT cigarettes.
 The staff member was not injured in the robbery.

 If you have information about this crime, please contact Red Deer RCMP at 403-343-5575.
 If you wish to remain anonymous, call Crime Stoppers at 1-800-222-8477 or report it online at P3Tips.com.
 If your information leads to an arrest, you could be eligible for a cash reward up to $2,000.